 Another thing you can do is designate a person to keep me updated.
 Someone who will call me if you can't (give me their number in advance!) who can let me know when you are in labor, whats happening, what your room number is if you are birthing in a hospital, etc.

 Those are the basics!
 You can always prepare further if you desire to!
 You can decorate your birth space with lights, decoration, birth affirmations, and tapestries.
 Hospitals don't mind when you bring in your own items to make the space yours.
 If your having a home birth, dedicating an area and cleaning it free of clutter can make for better photos.
 In water births, waterproof fairy or string lights can be placed between the tub liner and the pool, for beautiful illumination in the water.
+There are also bath friendly lights you can purchase that light up when they enter water.
+You can choose to purchase a birthing gown, or bralette, even special towels for after baby is born to curl up in.

 Do you have doula/midwife/hospital recomendations?

 Yes!
 Please contact me and I can send you any of my recommendations.
 I LOVE photographing with doulas and midwives.
+I also partner with a few local doulas, and when you book us as a team you will get a discount from both of our services.

 What camera do you use?